 For tuition purposes, proof of residence must be submitted by all students enrolling at Morton College each semester.
-This can take the form of either a valid driver's license, current voters' registration card, current bank statement, utility bill or State of Illinois photo ID card.
+This can take the form of either a valid driver's license, current voters' registration card, current bank statement, utility bill or State of Illinois photo ID card, a Morton High School East or West transcript that proves the student attended an in-district high school within the last two calendar years.
+(Must be issued to the student's in-district permanent address provided on the admission application), signed letter on letterhead from a homeless shelter confirming residency in the shelter

 District residency does not apply to international students on visas.